javergarav/icsa-2024-artifact/README.md

 ![alt text](./figures/readme/fig2.png)

-### Examples
+### Queries

-A set of examples that can be executed, using the Cypher language in the Neo4j client, are described in [EXAMPLES](EXAMPLES.md).
+A set of queries that can be executed, using the Cypher language in the Neo4j client, are described in [EXAMPLES](EXAMPLES.md).